 For now, travel has changed, and we want to help you prepare for your upcoming flight.
 Here’s a handy checklist covering the important things you need to know before you take off:

 The rules of travel are fast-changing, with governments taking necessary precautions.
 Before your visit to Iceland, learn about testing and quarantine requirements upon entry.
-Note that passport-holders from the Schengen area, UK and Canada are welcome, but we do not have a date for US passport-holders yet.
+Note that visitors holding passports (or valid residency) from the Schengen area are welcome, but we are currently unable to welcome Canadian and US passport-holders (with some limited exceptions).
+UK citizens face new rules from January 1, 2021.

-From August 19, all passengers arriving in Iceland must choose a 14-day quarantine OR a double COVID-testing procedure along with quarantine for 5-6 days.
+It is mandatory for passengers arriving in Iceland to undergo a double COVID-testing procedure along with quarantine for 5-6 days (with some exemptions).
 The first COVID test is at the border on arrival and the second by the primary healthcare service 5-6 days later.
 In between the 2 tests, arrivals must go into quarantine.

-All travelers to Iceland are required to fill out a pre-registration form before their arrival in the country.
+All travelers to Iceland must fill out a pre-registration form before their arrival in the country.
+From February 19, travelers must also present a negative PCR test in order to board a flight to Iceland.

 Detailed, up-to-date information on the entry requirements can be found at the official COVID-19 site published by the Icelandic authorities.

-Note: there is not an option to bring a test result from your home country to be exempt from testing upon arrival in Iceland.
+Note: there is not an option to bring a recent negative test result from your home country to be exempt from testing upon arrival in Iceland.

 Transit passengers who do not leave the terminal facilities are not required to undergo screening or quarantine.